-The original series production fillings and lines may be retained.
-If the series production fillings and lines are not retained and where line replacement is permitted by relevant Group regulations, the following regulations shall easily
+The original series production tillings and lines may be retained.
+If the series production tillings and lines are not retained and where line replacement is permitted by relevant Group regulations, the following regulations shall apply.

 Lines which carry hydraulic fluid, fuel or lubificating oil may pass through the cockpit.